chaseltb/full-stack-stock-app/capstone-proposal-outline.md

 Overview of the Solution: Describe the high-level approach you plan to take to solve the problem outlined in your Problem Statement.
 What kind of application or system will you create?
 How will it address the core problem?

-**A web application that allows users to store their stock infromation, view general stock information, and their chosen stocks and currency.**
+**A web application that allows users to store their stock information, view general stock information, and their chosen stocks and currency.**

 Key Features and Functionalities: List and describe the main features of the application.
 What are the critical functionalities that users will need to perform in order to effectively interact with the system?

 Key Features
 * Viewing Stock Information
-* Calculating average value of stocks accrooss exchange platforms
+* Calculating average value of stocks across exchange platforms
 * Support for users to track unrealized gains, cost basis, and dividends for a rough tax estimate
 * Tracking portfolio performance (without full tax calculation, only unrealized gain estimates)
 * Filtering stocks by different criteria

 Functionalities
 * Users will need a chosen currency
-* Users will need an account (username and passowrd)
+* Users will need an account (username and password)
 * Users will need to choose a stock to review
 * Users can favorite a stock